micmejia/bible-dump/NKJV/Joshua/Josh 3.md

 ###### 1
-Then Joshua rose early in the morning; and they set out from [^a]Acacia Grove and came to the Jordan, he and all the children of Israel, and lodged there before they crossed over.
+Then Joshua rose early in the morning; and they set out from Acacia Grove and came to the Jordan, he and all the children of Israel, and lodged there before they crossed over.

 ###### 2
 So it was, after three days, that the officers went through the camp;

 ###### 3
-and they commanded the people, saying, "When you see the ark of the covenant of the Lord your God, and the priests, the Levites, [^b]bearing it, then you shall set out from your place and go after it.
+and they commanded the people, saying, "When you see the ark of the covenant of the Lord your God, and the priests, the Levites, bearing it, then you shall set out from your place and go after it.

 ###### 4
 Yet there shall be a space between you and it, about two thousand cubits by measure.
 Do not come near it, that you may know the way by which you must go, for you have not passed _this_ way before."

 ###### 5
-And Joshua said to the people, "Sanctify[^c] yourselves, for tomorrow the Lord will do wonders among you."
+And Joshua said to the people, "Sanctify yourselves, for tomorrow the Lord will do wonders among you."

 ###### 6
 Then Joshua spoke to the priests, saying, "Take up the ark of the covenant and cross over before the people."
 So they took up the ark of the covenant and went before the people.

 ###### 7
-And the Lord said to Joshua, "This day I will begin to exalt[^d] you in the sight of all Israel, that they may know that, as I was with Moses, _so_ I will be with you.
+And the Lord said to Joshua, "This day I will begin to exalt you in the sight of all Israel, that they may know that, as I was with Moses, _so_ I will be with you.

 ###### 8
 You shall command the priests who bear the ark of the covenant, saying, 'When you have come to the edge of the water of the Jordan, you shall stand in the Jordan.' "